Bringing this fascinating character to life for the people of Salford

 The Bones of Paine puppet made its debut at the 16 August performances of From the Crowd, which marked the 200th anniversary of the Peterloo Massacre.

-During autumn 2019, there is an exciting strand of community-led events which will bring the story of Thomas Paine to life.
+During autumn 2019, an exciting strand of community-led events took place which brought the story of Thomas Paine to life including; Salford's Big Day Out, Fun Palace, Witches Walk, Irlam Fireworks and the Bones of Paine Procession.

 Images by Chris Payne